 InterContinental Hotels Group will unveil its “all-wellness” brand EVEN in 2014 in New York City and expects to open 100 additional properties in its first five years.
 The brand revolves around pillars of healthy living—eating right, exercising, productivity and rest.
 The very concepts of a “vacation” and business travel have long been associated with riotous excess: too much eating, drinking and too little sleep in the stately pleasure palace that is a hotel.

 Swedish, Thai, shiatsu, hot stone…make way for “the mindfulness massage” in 2013, a creative blend of two effective approaches—mindfulness techniques and bodywork—that when combined can have a uniquely positive, profound impact on people’s stress levels, emotions and brains.
 This new massage “mix” addresses the wellbeing of both body and mind, and because it helps people relax more quickly and deeply, it’s a highly desirable solution for anyone who has lain on a massage table, unable to shut off the brain-chatter from the stresses of the day.

-Humans have 30,000 genes and a three billion-letter DNA code.
-The future of medicine is mining this information to identify breakthrough approaches to support a new age of predictive, personalized medicine grounded in each person's unique genetic profile.
-The power of direct-to-consumer genomic testing lies in the potential to pinpoint which diseases/issues could be forestalled by specific lifestyle changes.
+Human beings have 30,000 genes and a three billion-letter DNA code.
+And the future of medicine is mining that byzantine information to identify new, breakthrough medical approaches, and to support a new age of more predictive, personalized—what is being called “precision”—medicine specifically grounded in an individual’s unique genetic profile.

 All rights reserved.
-Information, data and visuals extracted from this report are to be accompanied by a statement identifying Spafinder Wellness, Inc. as the publisher and source.
+Information, data and visuals extracted from this report are to be accompanied by a statement identifying Spafinder Wellness as the publisher and source.